Have you ever wondered what makes billions of IoT devices communicate seamlessly across the globe?

 Logical Layer

-The logical layer in this IoT architecture forms an abstract representation of how software and firmware interact with hardware interfaces, including device drivers, APIs, and abstraction layers that hide hardware complexity from higher-level applications.
+The logical layer in this IoT architecture forms an abstract representation of how software and firmware interact with hardware interfaces, including device drivers, APIs, and abstraction layers that simplify hardware complexity for higher-level applications.

 Common Types of Hardware Interface Architectures